COVID-19 hasn’t gone away, but we can all continue to enjoy our forests and facilities if we look out for each other.

-- There may be fewer pay machines and a queue to pay.
-Why not avoid the queues and help support your local forest by becoming a member?
+Why not make things easier and help support your local forest by becoming a member?
 You can buy membership in advance online.

-We want everyone to enjoy their visit and you can help by:
+We want everyone to enjoy the forests.
+You can help by:

-Placing your litter in a bin or taking it home with you, so the forest remains litter-free for everyone.
+Putting your litter in a bin or taking it home with you, so the forest remains litter-free for everyone - including wildlife.

-Wearing suitable footwear - and a helmet when cycling.
+Dress for the outdoors and wear suitable footwear and a helmet when cycling.